Want the best marketplace ideas? These marketplace business ideas will work GREAT in 2021 and beyond.

 One of the main reasons is this: Marketplaces are here to stay.
 Consumers and businesses want convenience, choice, and price alternatives.
-For example, by 2020 marketplaces will account for 40% of the global online retail market.
+For example, it was estimated by 2020 marketplaces would account for 40% of the global online retail market.

 The great thing about marketplace businesses is that they can be extremely profitable and scalable.
 You see, you as the marketplace platform provider don’t have to worry about things like inventory or shipping.
 As you don’t have extra costs to think about, a much bigger chunk of your revenue is profit.